 The HIV DRP sponsors the Annual David Derse Memorial Lecture and Award, with support from Hye Kyung Chung-Derse and the National Cancer Institute, to foster the scientific discourse and exchange of innovative ideas that Dr. Derse was well known for promoting throughout his scientific career.

-Akiko Iwasaki (Waldemar Von Zedtwitz Professor of Immunobiology and Molecular, Cellular and Developmental Biology; Professor of Molecular Cellular and Developmental Biology; Investigator, Howard Hughes Medical Institute) will deliver the tenth lecture in this series on November 16, 2021.
-The title of her presentation is “SARS-COV-2".
+Akiko Iwasaki (Waldemar Von Zedtwitz Professor of Immunobiology and Molecular, Cellular and Developmental Biology at Yale University School of Medicine; Investigator, Howard Hughes Medical Institute) will deliver the tenth lecture in this series on November 16, 2021.
+The title of her presentation is “Immune responses to SARS-CoV-2".

 To read more about her lecture and research interests CLICK HERE.

 In addition to the WEBEX broadcast of the lecture and award presentation, a live-streamed and archived videocast will be available on the NIH VIDEOCAST WEBSITE.

 We hope you will join us on November 16, 2021.

 There will be no registration for this event.